yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/06. Dynamic M Query Parameters/readme.md

 # Dynamic M Query Parameters

 ## Introduction
-As per Microsoft [documenation](!https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-dynamic-m-query-parameters), With dynamic M query parameters, model authors can configure the filter or slicer values that report viewers can use for an M query parameter.
-Dynamic M query parameters give model authors more control over the filter selections to incorporate into DirectQuery source queries.
+As per Microsoft [documenation](!https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-dynamic-m-query-parameters), with dynamic M query parameters, model authors can configure the filter or slicer values that report viewers can use as an M query parameter.
+Dynamic M query parameters give model authors more control over the filter selections to incorporate into Direct Query source queries.
 With dynamic M query parameters, model authors can ensure that filter selections incorporate into source queries at the right point to achieve the intended results with optimum performance.
 Dynamic M query parameters can be especially useful for query performance optimization.

 ## Pre-requisites
-1. Databricks workspace.
+1. [Databricks account](https://databricks.com/), access to a Databricks workspace.
 2. Databricks SQL Warehouse.
-3. Power BI Desktop, latest version is recommended.
+3. [Power BI Desktop](https://powerbi.microsoft.com/desktop/), latest version is recommended.

 ## Step by Step Walkthrough
 1. We have an initial Power BI dataset which is based on **samples** catalog, **tpch** schema.
 There is only one fact table **lineitem** which is set to **Direct Query** mode.